battistar/poison/README.md

 nvm use
 ```

-Now you can run the application on the node environment selected for the development:
+Now you can run the application in dev mode:

 ```shell
 npm start
 ```

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to show it in the browser.

 ## Deployment